 The most efficient way to fulfill this requirement is to complete the Keyboard Musicianship sequence (MUS 118, MUS 119, and MUS 218).
 Students who pass the sequence with a minimum grade of C are not required to take the piano proficiency exam.

 While some students elect to work on proficiency requirements independently, it is highly discouraged and may significantly delay graduation.
 Students not enrolled in Keyboard Musicianship courses who wish to demonstrate their mastery of proficiency items may only do so during the first two weeks of the Fall or Spring semester.

-Contact Dr. Shimron at least in advance to schedule the exam.
+Contact Omir Shimron promptly to schedule the exam.

 Please follow the guidelines and use the examples below to prepare for the Piano Proficiency Exam.
 All examples are taken from Alfred’s Group Piano for Adults, 2nd Ed., (Lancaster, 2004)

 Piano Proficiency Guidelines